Skip to content

 Pause the replication

 You can pause the replication at any moment.
-PLM stops the replication, saves the timestamp and enters the paused state.
-PLM uses the saved timestamp after you resume the replication.
+PCSM stops the replication, saves the timestamp, and enters the paused state.
+PCSM uses the saved timestamp after you resume the replication.

 Send a POST request to the /pause endpoint: